Kumail Nanjiani

+Nanjiani's breakthrough role came with his role as Dinesh in the HBO comedy series Silicon Valley (2014–2019).
+He is also known for his performances in the TNT series Franklin & Bash, the Adult Swim series Newsreaders, the comedy series Portlandia, the Disney+ miniseries Obi-Wan Kenobi, the series The Boys, and the Peacock series Poker Face.
+His voice acting roles include Prismo on the animated series Adventure Time.
+He also co-hosted the Comedy Central show The Meltdown with Jonah and Kumail.
+In 2019, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his performance in The Twilight Zone.
+In 2023, he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his work in the miniseries Welcome to Chippendales.

+Nanjiani achieved wider recognition for co-writing and starring in the romantic comedy film The Big Sick (2017), which earned him and his wife Emily V. Gordon a nomination for the Academy Award for Best Original Screenplay.
+He also starred as Kingo in the Marvel Cinematic Universe (MCU) superhero film Eternals, which he reprised the role of in the animated anthology series What If...?

 Early life

-Nanjiani grew up in Karachi, the first of two sons of a Sindhi Shia Muslim couple Shabana and Aijaz Nanjiani.
+Nanjiani grew up in Karachi, the first of two sons born to a Sindhi, Shia Muslim couple Shabana and Aijaz Nanjiani.
 The BBC radio presenter Shereen Nanjiani is his second cousin.
 During his childhood, he lived in Karachi and attended St. Michael's Convent School for his O-Levels and graduated from Karachi Grammar School to complete his A-Levels, where he was the class-fellow of Sharmeen Obaid Chinoy.
 At 18, he moved to the U.S. and enrolled at Grinnell College in Grinnell, Iowa, where he graduated in 2001 with a double major in computer science and philosophy.
 He then moved to Chicago and began performing stand-up comedy at open-mic events.